linataghub/McKinsey-Analytics-Online-Hackathon-/README.md

 **Problem Statement**

 The client is an insurance company and need a model to:
-- predict clients propensity to pay renewal premium
+- predict clients propensity to renew their policy
-- build an incentive plan for its agents to maximise the net revenue
+- create an incentive plan for agents (at policy level) to maximise the net revenues from these policies.

 The client has provided about information about:
 - past transactions from the policy holders along with their demographics